MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-pemar.md

 ### An Overview of the *methods* for *PemaMean*

-There are five methods we will specify for *PemaMean*.
+There are five methods we specify for *PemaMean*.
 These methods are all in the *PemaBaseClass*, and need to be overloaded for any custom analysis.

 -   *initialize*: initializes field values.
 -   *processData*: processes a chunk of data and updates field values